extrasalt/extrasalt.github.io/static/resume/resume.md

 My team built and maintained a distributed crawler-parser responsible for processing 20 million pages per day.
 The team had a very strong Devops culture with a strong emphasis on CI/CD.

 One of my responsibilities was to ensure that the crawler-parser system stayed up and running.
-I also worked extensively with Kafka streams to add several improvements to the crawl-parse system including:
+I also worked with Kafka streams to add several improvements to the crawl-parse system.

-- Ability to fetch product information spanning multiple pages
-- On-demand crawling infrastructure to find products across multiple sites in parallel.
-- Increasing proxy efficiency
-- Built several services with modern application frameworks on JVM and Node.js with a ReactJS frontend.

 I worked with product managers and also directly with the customers on feature requests and to understand pain points and fixed them.
 I also worked across teams to deliver many of these features.

 # Education